hdamron17/GSSM-CompPhys/doc/html/README.md

 This project uses the leapfrog algorithm to numerically integrate the motion of chaotic pendulums.
 It plots position versus time of a nonlinear, damped, driven pendulum which exhibits chaos.
-It then constructs the bifur
+It then constructs the bifurcation diagram with angular position at long time as a function of the driving torque, showing the route to chaos via period doubling.

 This project can be found on [Github](https://github.com/hdamron17/Pendulum-Chaos).